Advanced Access Control & Authorization

 SET app.current_tenant_id = '550e8400-e29b-41d4-a716-446655440000';

-Architecture Consultation: Enterprise teams scaling beyond 10k RPS should evaluate distributed PDP deployments, policy-as-code CI/CD pipelines, and hardware-backed key management.
-Review our enterprise architecture consulting services for production deployment blueprints.
+Teams scaling beyond 10k RPS should evaluate distributed PDP deployments, policy-as-code CI/CD pipelines, and hardware-backed key management before centralized evaluation becomes a single point of failure.

 Security Hardening Overview

 Authorization vulnerabilities frequently stem from privilege escalation, stale policy states, and insufficient telemetry.
 Hardening requires continuous audit logging, automated policy regression testing, and strict adherence to zero-trust principles.
-Engineering teams must align their access frameworks with regulatory mandates, leveraging Compliance Automation for SOC2 & ISO27001 to generate immutable audit trails, enforce least-privilege defaults, and streamline certification processes.
+Engineering teams must align their access frameworks with regulatory mandates, generating immutable audit trails, enforcing least-privilege defaults, and automating certification evidence collection for SOC 2 and ISO 27001.
 Implementing cryptographic policy signing, enforcing short-lived authorization tokens, and deploying runtime anomaly detection further reduce the blast radius of compromised credentials.

 Threat Modeling & Regression Testing